Should You Buy a Pontoon Boat or Bowrider

 Pros of Pontoon Boats

-If a pontoon boat seems appealing to you, then you would be delighted to know how versatile it is.
-Following are some advantages:
+If a pontoon boat seems appealing, you would be delighted to know its versatility.
+The following are some advantages:

 Plenty of Room

-Though they come with a comfortable seating arrangement, you can customize it with a table or two, refrigerator, boat grill, a stereo system, LED lights, and host a stylish floating barbeque party.
+Though they have a comfortable seating arrangement, you can customize it with a table or two, a refrigerator, a boat grill, a stereo system, LED lights, and a stylish floating barbeque party.

 Highly Versatile

 Furthermore, they are suitable for thrilling watersports like tubing, wakeboarding, water skiing, and kneeboarding.
-By adding an inflatable slide, TV, and or BBQ to your pontoon boat, you can amuse yourself along with your kids every weekend.
+Adding an inflatable slide, TV, or BBQ to your pontoon boat lets you and your kids amuse themselves every weekend.

 Safe and Sound

-According to the US Coast Guard Statistics, pontoons boats are very safe.
+According to the US Coast Guard Statistics, pontoon boats are very safe.
 You won’t have to worry about pets or your toddler on a pontoon, as the high rails ensure their safety.

 Moreover, since these boats have a wide turn axis, they remain stable when making a turn and are unlikely to flip in the water.